lilab-bcb/altocumulus/README.md

 - Type `alto` for a list of all commands.

-## Release note
+## Legacy Release

-Version 1.1.1, make sure that float values would look the same as in json input.
+Version [1.1.1](https://github.com/klarman-cell-observatory/altocumulus), making sure that float values would look the same as in json input.
 For example, if 0.00005 is given, altocumulus will pass '0.00005' instead of '5e-05' to Terra.